 Paralleling Interstate 95 through Andalusia, Cornwells Heights and Bridgewater, U.S. 13 continues northeast to the borough of Bristol.
 North of the Pennsylvania Turnpike (I-95) and Tullytown, U.S. 13 upgrades to a freeway through to Fallingston and its northern terminus at U.S. 1 outside Morrisville.

-Pennsylvania 291 connects Interstate 76 (Schuylkill Expressway) with Interstate 95 and Philadelphia International Airport (PHL) via the George Platt Bridge over the Schuylkill River.
-The state route follows Penrose Avenue and 26th Street an array of oil refineries.
-Until 1954, the state route extended north from Passyunk Avenue in South Philadelphia to City Hall and Pennsylvania 3.
+Pennsylvania Route 291 connects I-76 (Schuylkill Expressway) with Interstate 95 and Philadelphia International Airport (PHL) via the George Platt Bridge over the Schuylkill River.
+The state route follows Penrose Avenue northeast to Moyamensing Avenue and Oregon Avenue to PA 611 (Broad Street) in South Philadelphia.
+Until 1954, the state route extended north along Broad Street in South Philadelphia to City Hall and PA 3.
 The route was truncated to I-76 in 1987.12

-Pennsylvania 611 originates at Interstate 95 by Roosevelt Park and the Philadelphia Naval Business Center in South Philadelphia.
-The state route overlays almost all of Broad Street, the principle north-south arterial through Philadelphia.
+Pennsylvania Route 611 originates at Interstate 95 by Roosevelt Park and the Philadelphia Naval Business Center in South Philadelphia.
+The state route overlays almost all of Broad Street, one of the principle urban arterials through Philadelphia.
 The six to eight lane urban arterial extends from City Hall in Downtown to North Philadelphia, Fairhill, Tioga, Logan and Fern Rock.
 The state route branches east from Broad Street onto Old York Road just south of the Montgomery County line and Cheltenham township.

 Prior to 1972, PA 611 was U.S. 611, an intrastate route linking Philadelphia with Scranton.
 U.S. 611 began at City Hall and traveled north along Broad Street; Broad Street south from PA 3 (Market Street / JFK Boulevard) was designated as PA 291.
 This changed in 1987 with PA 611 overtaking PA 291 south to I-95 at the Girard Point Bridge.13